blowb/blowb-doc/install-internet-service-docker/ltb-self-service-password.rst

 Configure Nginx
 ---------------

-Before we start configuring Nginx, please add an ``A`` record to point the domain which you want to associate with the password reset page to the server.

 After replacing ``password.example.com`` with the domain you want to use to visit the password reset page, run the following command: